nordic-institute/X-Road/doc/terms_x-road_docs.md

 A logical part of a Participant's information system that is independently identifiable within the Dataspace.
-A Subsystem must be registered in the Dataspace Registry and is used as a client on a Participant Agent to consume and/or provide Datasets.
+A Subsystem must be registered in the Dataspace Registry and is used as a client on a Connector to consume and/or provide Datasets.

 Subsystem is an X-Road-specific concept and has no direct dataspace equivalent.